-- 4.2.A.
+- 4.1.D.
+Promote industrial development in areas with infrastructure and access. - 4.1.E.
+Promote public-private collaborations to facilitate infill development, redevelopment of brownfield sites, underutilized industrial and commercial properties and assemble additional land supply for specific projects as necessary. - 4.1.F.
+Collaborate and encourage facilitation of regional stakeholders to explore opportunities to repurpose the excess capacity and/or surplus of real estate. - Objective 2.
+Develop incentives and financing. - 4.2.A.
 Identify sources of funding and secure funds to facilitate business development. - 4.2.B.
 Build a pipeline of funding opportunities for different clusters in the region by identifying enough capital deal flow to attract resources of venture capital firms. - 4.2.C.
-Create stable funding appropriations for economic development from the county and local governments to be utilized by the Portage Development Board. - 4.2.D.
+Create stable funding appropriations for economic development from the County and local governments to be utilized by the Portage Development Board. - 4.2.D.
 Meet with private equity and venture capital organizations to better learn what their industries require to locate or expand regionally. - 4.2.E.
-Collaborate on securing state and federal grants, other public financing vehicles, and tax incentive programs to facilitate community development and rehabilitation.
+Collaborate on securing state and federal grants, other public financing vehicles, and tax incentive programs to facilitate community development and rehabilitation. - Objective 3.
+Promote revitalization of town centers and downtowns. - 4.3.A.
+Coordinate forums for information sharing by local and national development community representatives. - 4.3.B.
+Cluster development near existing communities. - Objective 4.
+Attract and retain businesses. - 4.4.A.
+Package incentives for locating in Portage County. - 4.4.B.
+Target industries to locate in Portage County through multifaceted campaigns.